beeware/toga/docs/reference/api/app.rst

 -----

 The App class is the top level representation of all application activity.
 It is a singleton object - any given process can only have a single App.
-That application may manage multiple windows, but it is guaranteed to have at least one window (called the :attr:`~toga.App.main_window`); when the App's :attr:`~toga.App.main_window` is closed, the application will exit.
+That application may manage multiple windows, but it will generally have at least one window (called the :attr:`~toga.App.main_window`).

 The application is started by calling :meth:`~toga.App.main_loop()`.
 This will invoke the :meth:`~toga.App.startup()` method of the app.